Frolic-chat/frolic-chat.github.io/wiki/features/features.md

 Any one of the above will let you match favorably to someone with a "human only" or "human preferred" pairing preference.

 ### Room Sorting by Gender
 Did you know you could sort the room list?
-And now, when you sort by gender, it uses your character's gender preferences (orientation & kinks) to determine the order, so your prefered genders are first!
+And now, when you sort by gender, it uses your character's gender preferences (orientation & kinks) to determine the order, so your preferred genders are first!

 ## Misc.
 Legible error messages for errors that would prevent you from logging in.